 Month: November 2015

 Florida: State Legislature Cries “Uncle,” Gives Up On a Legislative District Map Last week the Florida Legislature ended its second special redistricting session without a map for state senate districts.
-Senate leaders are throwing the issue back to the court, and have proposed that the court have a special master draw the map.
-This “proposal”… Read More ›
+Senate leaders are throwing the issue back to the court,… Read More ›

 Demographer and redistricting consultant Peter A. Morrison writes this article in the Washington Post’s “In Theory” segment urging the Supreme Court to require political districts be drawn so that “eligible voters” are equally distributed across them as opposed to the general population.